 Vanessa has helped build the foundations of the Murray River Study Hub, and is your first point of call on enrolments, hub facility progress, partnerships, industry networks and more.

-Rachel’s strength is in recognising that each student has different needs, attributes and ambitions – and her goal for the hub, is to help these individuals achieve their career goals.
+Rachel’s strength is driving and fostering positive change within the region reconginsing that each student has different needs, attributes and ambitions – and her goal for the hub, is to help these individuals achieve their career goals.

 Our Executive Steering Committee

 An expert in business, commerce and law, Michael has extensive experience and knowledge in the fields of financial strategic management, governance and leadership in both the public and private sector.

 With an extensive understanding of the region, built throughout his twelve-year career in the South Australian Government, Ben is passionate about sustainable development throughout the Murraylands and Riverland.